-Important mental health habits—including coping, resilience and good judgment—help adolescents to achieve overall wellbeing and set the stage for positive mental health in adulthood.
-Although mood swings are common during adolescence, approximately one in five adolescents has a diagnosable mental disorder, such as depression and/or anxiety disorders.
-Friends and family can watch for warning signs of mental disorders and urge young people to get help.
+Important mental health habits—including coping, resilience and good judgment—help adolescents to achieve overall well-being and set the stage for positive mental health in adulthood.
+Although mood swings are common during adolescence, approximately one in five adolescents has a diagnosable mental health disorder, such as depression and/or anxiety disorders.
+Friends and family can watch for warning signs of mental health disorders and urge young people to get help.
 Effective treatments exist and may involve a combination of psychotherapy and medication.
 Unfortunately, less than half of adolescents with psychiatric disorders received any kind of treatment in the last year.
 MORE »

 Mental Health in the States

 Learn why close friendships and peer connections are critical for the mental health of adolescent boys.